 Each class spends one full day hiking in Glen Canyon and three half-days at Golden Bridges farm.
 We joyfully engage our bodies with weeding, harvesting vegetables and herbs for soup, hauling big logs for structures and play.
 This is also where we chop vegetables for farm soup, eaten with our homemade bread.
 There is a deep experience of the seasons when the children get long stretches of time on the land; they see what it is like for the land to sleep in Winter, to bud in Spring and to bring forth its great bounty in Summer and Fall.

 Each day ends with an oral storytelling experience, told by their teacher, and often accompanied by a puppet show.
-The stories come from far and wide and are often therapeutic stories created by the teachers themselves.
-This early language development of taking in an oral story fosters memory skills and allows them to live into the rich imagery of their own mental pictures.
-These stories also serve as the stepping stones for learning how to read and write in the grades.
+The stories come from far and wide and are often therapeutic tales, created by the teachers themselves.
+This early language development of taking in an oral story serves as the stepping stones for learning how to read and write in the grades by fosters memory skills and allowing the children to develop and live into the rich imagery of their own mental pictures.

 "I wish I could transport you to the woods, to see what I have seen.
 The shining wonder on children's faces as they experience the sensory richness of mud, leaves, and water.
 You would see with your own two eyes what science has proven —studies of many forest schools thriving in Europe right now show that schools like GBS offering real, measurable benefits to students academically, physically and emotionally."